umrover/mrover-workspace/admin/workflow_wiki/README.md

       commit 4e182bbd62fe388a630a98a6b863ebdf260f8f29 (upstream/main)
       ...
       ```

-3. Merge code once you have at least 3 approvals and passed the automated checks.
+    * I now get 3 approvals and pass the automated checks, so I move on to step 3.

+3. Merge code.
     * My branch is out of date since other changes have been merged into main since I last merged with `upstream/main`.
       I click the `Update branch` button to resolve this.
       <br/>